RakhithJK/dashingsoft-pyarmor-wiki/Protect-Python-Scripts-By-Pyarmor.md

         refcalls->ob_refcnt --;

-        // Obfuscate byte code only if this code object isn't used by any function if (refcalls->ob_refcnt == 1) {
+        // Obfuscate byte code only if this code object isn't used by any function
+        // In multi-threads or recursive call, one code object may be referened
+        // by many functions at the same time if (refcalls->ob_refcnt == 1) {
             obfuscate_byte_code(f_code->co_code);
             set_obfuscated_flag(f_code);